-BOOK II.
-Wonderful monuments of the architecture of rude Chap.
-8. nations are almost every where to be found.
+Wonderful monuments of the architecture of rude nations are BOOK II.
+Chap.
+8. almost every where to be found.
 Mr. Bryant, speaking of the first rude inhabitants of Sicily, the Cyclopes, who were also called Lestrygons and Lamii, says, "They erected many temples, and likewise high towers upon the sea-coast; and founded many cities.
-The ruins of some of them are still extant; and have been taken notice of by gons and Lamii, says, " They erected many temples, and likewise high towers upon the sea-coast; and founded many cities.
 The ruins of some of them are still extant; and have been taken notice of by Fazellus, who speaks of them as exhibiting a most magnificent appearance.
 They consist of stones which are of great size.
-Fazellus, speaking of the bay, near Segesta, and of an hill which overlooked the bay, mentions wonderful ruins upon its summit, and gives an ample description of their extent and appearance."
-1 The old traveller, Knox, after describing the passion of the Ceylonese, for constructing temples and monuments, of enormous magnitude, in honour of their gods, drily adds; "As if they had been born solely to hew rocks and great stones, and lay them up in heaps:"2 the unsophisticated decision of a sound understanding, on operations which the affectation of taste, and antiquarian credulity, have magnified into proofs of the highest civilization.
+Fazellus, speaking of the bay, near Segesta, and of an hill which overlooked the bay, mentions wonderful ruins upon its summit, and gives an ample description of their extent and appearance."1 The old traveller, Knox, after describing the passion of the Ceylonese, for constructing temples and monuments, of enormous magnitude, in honour of their gods, drily adds; "As if they had been born solely to hew rocks and great stones, and lay them up in heaps:"2 the unsophisticated decision of a sound understanding, on operations which the affectation of taste, and antiquarian credulity, have magnified into proofs of the highest civilization.